EreckGordon/angular-universal-pwa-starter/README.md

 	- ~frontend~ <-- angular-cli has working tests now.
 	- backend
 - ~configure environment variable for server like cli.
 This would allow insecure cookies during dev and secure during prod without fiddling by hand.~ <-- dotenv
+- ~`Error: Could not extract user from request: jwt expired` need to deal with expired JWT.~
+	- ~attempt to renew token, if user no longer exists on db flush cookies~
 	- ~refactor auth-service so it isn't just one large file.~
+- ~frontend auth module~
+	- ~observable auth service~
+	- ~guards~
 - refactor backend auth to handle multiple types of logins.
 	- ~email and password~
 	- ~anonymous~